nick-andren/cybergrungewebsite/README.md

 ## Contributions / Style Guide

 Most projects have contribution and style guide which pretends to be kind to contributors.
 This is fake and condescending.
-If you have rules, they exist for a reason, so state them forcefully and provide justification.
-Be open to changing rules, but don't remove your own agency or deny your own prejudice by hiding behind some abstract idea, appealing to some fallacious "conventions" which are just a psychological crutch to deny one's agency/responsibility.
-We don't need that kind of crap in FOSS or anywhere.
+If you have rules, they exist for a reason, so state them

 * "readability" and "neatness" are subjective
 * assume anyone reading the code doesn't know how code works, otherwise you are ableist and fascist
-  * consequence of above: code should explain itself
-* brackets don't need their own line. ever.
+* brackets don't need their own line that is gross
-* keep indentations to minimum, four tabs is enough for anything
-  * if its not, then come up with a new solution because you're wrong
+* indentation is stupid
 * assume vanilla html/js/php etc
   * when libraries are used self-flagellate in comments
-* always minimize surface area and vectors for error - computers are stupid enough without humans
-* because of above, libraries/frameworks are the devil.
-JQuery is barely tolerable
 * promote communism in comments profusely (PCiCP)

 ## upload handling